Homo floresiensis: Extinction

+A 2025 study has suggested that climatic deterioration may have been a contributing factor in the disappearance of Homo floresiensis from the area of Flores surrounding Liang Bua and abandonment of the cave.
+Geochemical evidence from Liang Bua indicates a prolonged drying trend intensifying around 61,000 years ago, coinciding with declines in local freshwater availability and in Stegodon florensis insularis, a potential prey species.
+This does not necessarily coincide with the global extinction of H. floresiensis on Flores at this time, and they instead may have moved to/persisted in areas of the island which remained habitable.

 "Hobbit" nickname

 Homo floresiensis was swiftly nicknamed "the hobbit" by the discoverers, after the fictional race popularized in J. R. R. Tolkien's book The Hobbit, and some of the discoverers suggested naming the species H. hobbitus.

 In October 2012, a New Zealand scientist due to give a public lecture on Homo floresiensis was told by the Tolkien Estate that he was not allowed to use the word "hobbit" in promoting the lecture.

 In 2012, the American film studio The Asylum, which produces low-budget "mockbuster" films, planned to release a movie entitled Age of the Hobbits depicting a "peace-loving" community of H. floresiensis "enslaved by the Java Men, a race of flesh-eating dragon-riders."
 The film was intended to piggyback on the success of Peter Jackson's film The Hobbit: An Unexpected Journey.
 The film was blocked from release because of a legal dispute over the use of the word "hobbit."
 The Asylum argued that the film did not violate the Tolkien copyright because the film was about H. floresiensis, "uniformly referred to as 'Hobbits' in the scientific community."
 The film was finally released under its new title, Clash of the Empires.